english-blog/english-blog.github.io/_posts/2012-03-18-the-golden-motorcycle-gang-jack-canfield-william-gladstone-book-review.md

 title: The Golden Motorcycle Gang
 date: 2012-03-18
 comments: false
-excerpt: Jack and his friends are a group of eternal beings travelling through the universe in Golden Motorcycles at the speed of light.
-They are few thousand years old and considered adolescent in their species.
-They are enjoying their annual solstice break from the Academy of Enlightenment.
-They happen to see a small blue planet (Earth), full of negative energy and in turmoil.
-That was the time of World War on earth and almost every nation was involved in war.
-Jack decides to help the planet and thought that would bring him good grade in the Academy.
-Jack's friends are not keen in going to planet Earth.
-However, Jack is determined to go.
-So, everyone followed Jack to help the small blue planet.
-The only thing, they did not know is that, when they are born as human being in Earth, they will forget who they truly are!.
-And, here is our hero, born in Fort Worth, Texas, United States of America and the story begins !...
 ---

 <a href="http://1.bp.blogspot.com/-Nb8UBe2qraQ/T1S4SMeCIqI/AAAAAAAATfM/efklfdJb8aY/s1600/The-Golden-Motorcycle-Gang.jpg" imageanchor="1" style="clear: right; float: right; margin-bottom: 1em; margin-left: 1em;">  <img border="0" height="320" src="http://1.bp.blogspot.com/-Nb8UBe2qraQ/T1S4SMeCIqI/AAAAAAAATfM/efklfdJb8aY/s320/The-Golden-Motorcycle-Gang.jpg" width="226" /></a>